 The original CMSP-AT curriculum was produced by Battelle Memorial Institute and was made possible through generous funding provided by the Gordon and Betty Moore Foundation Marine Conservation Initiative.

-Online and Regional, place-based Course Details:
+Regional place-based Course Details:

 The Regional Course will require two (2) or four (4) days of on-site participation.
 The 4-day program includes one field session; the majority of all the sessions are interactive classroom lecture, activities, and discussion.